 It starts before that, actually.

 It starts with your ship limping through the outer reaches of the Galactic Trade Organization’s designated space.
 Fuel reserves are shot.
 The engine needs an overhaul.
 Food stores are low—you’re thanking a god you don’t believe in that you squirreled away that chocolate bar when you did.
 Captain Enid sent a distress signal, but there’s not much Guard presence this far out.
-PURCHASE ISSUE 003 TO READ THE REST.
+READ NOW FOR FREE!

 Featuring Cadabra Records